 If you didn’t learn hunting as a kid while tagging along with grandpa or your dad, don’t despair.
 All you need is a love for the outdoors a little bit of grit to overcome the learning curve to be a successful hunter.

-Before you head out on your first hunt make sure you define what success is, find a few allies that you can lean on in the early days and buy the right equipment for your hunt.
-In the beginning weapons, stands and transportation will eat up a lot of your budget so remember that the some of the greatest hunters in the world used simple sticks and moccasins to kill game.
+Before you head out on your first hunt make sure you define what success is.
+Find a few allies that you can lean on in the early days and buy the right equipment for your hunt.
+In the beginning, items such as weapons, stands, and transportation will eat up a lot of your budget so remember that some of the greatest hunters in the world used simple sticks and stone weapons to kill their game.
+It is important to remember that as a new hunter you need to focus on technique, building experience in the field, and learning from experts before simply buying the best gear possible or traveling to the most exotic locations.

 Most hunters are more than willing to help out a newbie and you can rest assured you’ll be accepted, whether you start at 6 or 60.